DispatchMe/mgp/README.md

 - Run `mgp` in your meteor directory to copy the packages from github or `mgp my:private-package` to copy an individual package.

 You can also run `mgp --https` to convert github ssh urls to https.
-This is useful for using `.netrc` on build machines.
+This is useful for using [`.netrc`](https://gist.github.com/jperl/91f32a37dc1c12c48ad8) on build machines.

-or

 - Add `local-packages.json` to the root of your project: